alkolhar/vc-pinball/README.md

 # vc-pinball
 NTB computer science module for visual computing.
-The task is to create a pinball game with 3 different tables.
+The task is to create a pinball game with Unity.

+## How to play
+If a ball is in the plunger, a slider is displayed on the right side of the screen.
+The space bar can be used to select the launch force.
+The longer you hold down the key, the more force will build up and thus speed the ball will experience.<br>
+To operate the flippers, use the A and L keys on your keyboard.

 ## Main menu
 ![Main menu screen](img/main_menu.png?raw=true "Main menu")